nnishant776/post_install_configuration/README.md

 This project aims to provide a generic and distro-agnostic post installation system configuration mechanism via [Ansible](https://www.ansible.com)

-As of now the, script provides a very basic installation configuration for Arch family of distros.
+As of now the, this playbook provides a very basic installation configuration for Redhat, Debian and Arch family of distros.
+Only the Redhat family distros (Fedora) are tested completely.

-Support for more distros as well as more packages is planned.

 Contributions and suggestions are welcome.